gdcc/pyDataverse/CONTRIBUTING.rst

   BASE_URL=http://localhost:8080
   DV_VERSION=6.3

-(Advanced) Note that if you aim to setup your tests in an IDE, you might want to add the variables defined in ``local-test.env``, as some IDEs only allow to specify a single env file.
+(Advanced) Note that if you aim to setup your tests in an IDE, you might need to add the variables defined in ``local-test.env`` to your ``.env``, as some IDEs only allow to specify a single env file.

 **Using pytest**

-With poetry, tox, and the help of the .env and local-test.env files, we can no run the tests:
+With poetry, tox, and the help of the .env and local-test.env files, you can now run the tests:

 .. code-block:: shell